-Staff at this school understand their duty of care to pupils both during and at either side of the school day in the event of an emergency.
+- Staff at this school understand their duty of care to pupils both during and at either side of the school day in the event of an emergency.
 In an emergency situation school staff are required under common law duty of care to act like any reasonably prudent parent/carer.
-This may include administering medication.

-- Staff receive updates at least once every two years for asthma, diabetes and other medical needs and know how to act in an emergency.
-Additional training is prioritised for key staff members who work with children who have specific medical conditions supported by an Individual Health Plan.
-Individual Health Plans will be reviewed termly. - The action required for staff to take in an emergency for the common serious conditions at this school is displayed in classrooms, staffroom and on the school website. - This school uses Individual Health Plans to inform appropriate staff of pupils with complex health needs in their care who may need emergency care. - This school has procedures in place so that a copy of the pupil's Individual Health Plan is sent to the emergency care setting with the pupil.
+This may include administering medication. - Staff receive updates at least once every two years for asthma, diabetes and other medical needs and know how to act in an emergency.
+Additional training is prioritised for key staff members who work with pupils who have specific medical conditions supported by an Individual Health Plan.
+Individual Health Plans will be reviewed termly.

+- The action required for staff to take in an emergency for the common serious conditions at this school is displayed in classrooms, staffroom and on the school website. - This school uses Individual Health Plans to inform appropriate staff of pupils with complex health needs in their care who may need emergency care. - This school has procedures in place so that a copy of the pupil's Individual Health Plan is sent to the emergency care setting with the pupil.
 On occasions when this is not possible, the form is sent or the information on it is communicated to the emergency care setting as soon as possible. - If a pupil needs to be taken to hospital, a member of staff will always accompany them until a parent arrives.
 The school will try to ensure that the staff member will be one the pupil knows.
-The staff member concerned should inform a member of the school's Senior Leadership Team. - 4.
-The school has clear guidance on the administration of medication at school.
+The staff member concerned should inform a member of the school's Senior Leadership Team. - Emergency guidance for supporting staff and pupils with Corona Covid19 virus concerns or symptoms please see Health and Safety Policy and Risk Assessment.

+4. The school has clear guidance on the administration of medication at school.

-ADMINISTRATION of inhalers.
+ADMINISTRATION of inhalers:

-- Inhalers are kept in classrooms in a place that is agreed and known so that children can access their own inhaler when needed. - Children are reminded to take their inhaler with them when partaking in physical exercise and will be reminded to have their inhaler nearby at all times - Refer to 'Guidance on the use of emergency salbutamol inhalers in schools September 2014' - Staff will be trained by the school nurse on how best to oversee and support children taking inhalers.
+- Inhalers are kept at the school office, in the first aid cupboard, so that they can be readily accessed at all times - Pupils are reminded to take their inhaler, should they require, when partaking in physical exercise and will be reminded to have their inhaler nearby at all times should they be off the school premises - In the event of a child displaying symptoms of asthma, and if their inhaler is not available or is unusable, school to obtain relevant consent from parent/carers and the pupil is to then receive salbutamol from an emergency inhaler held by the school for such emergencies. - Refer to 'Guidance on the use of emergency salbutamol inhalers in schools September 2014' - Staff will be trained by the school nurse on how best to oversee and support pupils taking inhalers.